InfraVeritas Energy InfraVeritas Energy

 Zero-knowledge proof

-Signed readings are aggregated into a succinct cryptographic proof — verifiable without exposing raw operational data.
+Signed readings are aggregated into a succinct proof — verifiable without exposing raw operational data.

 On-chain verification